unimal-jp/spear-doc/README.md

 # Spear documentation Proposal

-This repository is the proposal of Spear documentation.
+This repository is the Spear documentation.

 ## How to build?

 It's easy to build.
-Just you type the `yarn` and `yarn build`
+Just you type the `yarn install` and `yarn serve`

 ## How to edit?

-This documentation site will fetch from local mdx file.
+The content of this document site will fetch from local mdx file.
-The mdx is unified ecosystem[1], this file has `front-matter` fields and main content.
+The mdx is [unified ecosystem](https://unifiedjs.com/), this file has `front-matter` fields and main content.
 A documentation use the `front-matter` as field.

-The sample data of mdx is the following:
+The sample content of mdx is the following:

 ```
 ---